telekom-mms/testerra-demo/README.md

 ## Licensing

-Copyright (c) 2022 T-Systems MMS GmbH.
+Copyright (c) 2022 Deutsche Telekom MMS GmbH.

 Licensed under the **Apache License, Version 2.0** (the "License"); you may not use this file except in compliance with the License.